instill-ai/community/README.md

 ## Instill Cloud

 Not quite into self-hosting?
-We've got you covered with **☁️ [Instill Cloud](https://console.instill.tech/?utm_source=github&utm_medium=readme&utm_campaign=community)**!
-It's a fully-managed public cloud service that grants you access to all the fantastic features of the open-source unstructured data infrastructure stack, without the hassle of managing infrastructure.
-We're currently in the exciting Open Alpha testing phase, and all features are FREE during this period! 🎉
+We've got you covered with **☁️ [Instill Cloud](https://console.instill.tech/?utm_source=github&utm_medium=readme&utm_campaign=community)**.
+It's a fully managed public cloud service, providing you with access to all the fantastic features of unstructured data ETL without the burden of infrastructure management.

 ## No-Code/Low-Code Access